balena-io-experimental/proxy-mitm/README.md

 ## Verify Proxy

 After provisioning and running the proxy device verify that the proxy is running by opening `http://192.168.111.36:8081/` in your browser.
+This would display the Mitmweb UI with no captured requests listed.

-From your development machine run `nslookup www.balena.io 192.168.111.36` to verify that the DNS forwarder is functioning properly.
+From your development machine or another device on the same network run `nslookup www.balena.io 192.168.111.36` to verify that the DNS forwarder is functioning properly.

-## Mitmweb Web Interface
+## Store Mitmproxy Certificate

+Open a terminal to the `proxy` container of the proxy device.

+Run `cat ~/.mitmproxy/mitmproxy-ca-cert.pem | base64 -w 0` and store the produced string on your development machine.
+It is a long base64 single line string that ends with `=` (e.g. `LS0tLS1CRU ...
+UtLS0tLQo=`).
+This is the encoded self-generated certificate of Mitmproxy and will be used on the devices from the `proxy-client` fleet.

+## Client Device

+Provision a device with the `proxy-client` fleet created at the beginning.
+It does not have any pushed application code and containers to it yet as this is not needed yet.

+Connect the client device to the same local network and start it.

+## Captured Requests

 ![mitmweb](https://github.com/balena-io-experimental/proxy-mitm/assets/188837/9a305984-7495-4870-b98a-d9d8f439cbba)